 Avoid Downtown Austin

 This will be seen as sacrilege by some, but think about it.
 There’s no conceivable way to run through trackage through Austin.
 You can’t elevate over 35 because 35 is already elevated over 35.
 You can’t run it up MoPac because MoPac is ROW-constrained on all sides by well-heeled neighborhoods.
-And this similar neighborhood impact stuff happens with every taking you could conceivably do.
-Moreover, there’s a lot of bleed-over between Austin and places like like Boulder, Colorado or Portland, Oregon with people who like ATX but wouldn’t dream of living in Houston or Cowtown.
-These people are persnickety and litigious.
-What I’m saying is, NIMBY shitstorm.
+And similar neighborhood impacts occur with any other conceivable downtown routing.

 But Austin can’t be a stub terminal because it lies between all of the other major cities.
 You need Austin to be a through-stop for trains from SA to FTW or SA to HOU.
-Hence the alternatives analysis for Austin should be a couple routes stopping at ABIA and a couple stations along SH 130 or further out.
-For my money I’d put the station right at ABIA and then have a driverless metro (a la Skytrain) for frequent service between planes, trains, and Emo’s.
-The reason you do a driverless Metro and not conventional LRT is because conventional LRT always ends up with crappy late-night headways – if not from the get-go, in the first round of budget cuts – and Austin is a late-night town.
-Driverless avoids this, and you can run 6-8 minute headways even in the wee hours.
+Hence the alternatives analysis for Austin should be a couple of routes stopping at ABIA and a couple stations along SH 130 or further out.
+For my money I’d put the station right at ABIA and then have a driverless metro (a la Skytrain) for frequent service between planes, trains, and 7th Street.
+The reason you do a driverless Metro and not conventional LRT is because conventional LRT always ends up with poor late-night headways, and Austin is a late-night town.
+Driverless avoids this, allowing 6-8 minute headways even in the wee hours.

 Tying it all together

 Once you’ve decided how the trains are going to run in the cities, the next step is just drawing out some 20-minute curves through the cows.
 For me, I am agnostic here.
-There remain substantial questions such as how do you serve the substantial ridership base at Temple/Fort Hood, do you run tracks through Waco or College Station, etc. But I don’t really have an opinion on this.
-I think if you make the right choices about how to run it through the major cities, and if you set clear standards for how the system should run through the rest of the countryside (e.g., minimum curve radii and the like), then any system that results is a good one.
+There remain substantial questions such as how do you serve the substantial ridership base at Temple/Fort Hood, do you run tracks through Waco or College Station, etc. But if you make the right choices about how to run it through the major cities, and if you set clear standards for how the system should run through the rest of the countryside (e.g., minimum curve radii and the like), then any system that results is a good one.

 And the technology?